 As you research industries that are interesting to you, you may find other areas of business that suit your interests, personality, strengths, and values.
 Do not let this list limit your future goals.

 Discover additional options in Business and Financial Occupations in the Occupational Outlook Handbook.

 Careers in Entrepreneurship

 When you think of a successful entrepreneur, you may envision an individual in their university residence hall that simply started a business one day and magically “made it big.”
 However, each entrepreneur has their own unique path and story.
 While some entrepreneurs do start creating multi-million dollar businesses out of college, such as Mark Zuckerberg, founder of Facebook, others work under mentors and gain experience to feel comfortable breaking out on their own, such as Steve Ells, founder of Chipotle Mexican Grill.

 Regardless of the path that you choose, know that there are unlimited methods, tools, and strategies to draw inspiration from when starting your business.

 If you are set on starting your own business immediately after college, be sure to research the various steps and complexities that come with this endeavor.
 To reach success, there are many critical decisions to make and rules that need to be addressed.
-While there is no single source for all filing requirements, you can begin with the steps outlined by the California Secretary of State for Starting a Business in the state of California.
+While there is no single source for all filing requirements, you can begin with the steps outlined by the U.S Small Business Administration.